-Most hybrid inverters can provide a backup supply similarly to a UPS.
+Most hybrid inverters can provide a backup supply similar to a UPS.
 The backup side from the inverter can supply electricity to dedicated circuits that are not connected to the grid in the event of a grid failure.
 This is more for industrial purposes, you generally do not get these dedicated circuits that are not connected to the grid in household settings.

 The good news is that solar batteries are quite safe and have built-in functionality to prevent any issues.
 Solar batteries have the same technology as the batteries in your phone, laptop or tablet.

-The life expectancy of solar batteries is between 7-10 years.
+The life expectancy of solar batteries is between 7-10-years.
 You will certainly need to replace your battery once during the lifetime of your solar PV system.

 Please note replacing a battery is much cheaper than the initial install.
-Much of the cost of an initial photovoltaic solar installation with battery storage are due to things like needing a more expensive hybrid inverter, wiring and mounting, none of which will need replacing.
+Much of the cost of an initial photovoltaic solar installation with battery storage is due to things like needing a more expensive hybrid inverter, wiring and mounting, none of which will need replacing.

-Most of the top batteries in the market are made in China, with some other manufacturers coming from US and Germany.
+Most of the top batteries in the market are made in China, with some other manufacturers coming from the US and Germany.